Gluten Free Pecan Scones

 It’s fun to use other shapes like a heart, bells or stars.
 Simple round shapes work great.
 And if you dont have a round cookie cutter use a small jar.

-STEP 6: For glaze: Use either 1 small egg scrambled or leftover egg whites to brush over each scone.
+STEP 6: Make an egg wash: Use 1 small egg, blended or leftover egg whites to brush over each scone.
 Sprinkle scones with a crystallized sugar, or a brown sugar cinnamon nut mixture.
-Any topping works great, or it’s fine to leave plain.
+Any topping works great or leave these delicious morsels plain

-STEP 7: Depending on the size & thickness of your scone, Bake between 12-15 minutes.
-The smaller scones took 12 minutes, larger hearts took 15.
-They should be nicely brown & firm to the touch.
+STEP 7: Bake between 12-15 minutes.
+Baking time depends on the size & thickness of your scone.
+The smaller scones took 12 minutes, larger hearts took 14-15.
+They should be nicely brown & mostly firm to the touch.
 Once done, place on cooling rack and serve warm with jam and whip cream or butter.
 Reheat in oven.
 Store in an airtight container.

 Add dried fruit bits, currants, mini chocolate chips, fill with jam, add whole nuts and top with cinnamon and sugar.
-Serve with jam and fresh whipped cream!
+Serve with our homemade strawberry jam and fresh whipped cream!